-Policy Evaluation:
+Policy Evaluation

-The Head of School shall assist the BACS Board of Education with its evaluation and assessment of the policy's outcomes and effectiveness.
+The Principal shall assist the BACS Board of Directors with its evaluation and assessment of the policy's outcomes and effectiveness.
 This process shall include, but is not limited to, factors such as:

 - 1. The frequency of victimization. - 2.
 Student, staff, and family observations of safety at a school. - 3.
 Identification of areas of a school where bullying occurs. - 4.
 The types of bullying being utilized. - 5.
 Bystander intervention or participation.